 With the MTi-OEM, the alternative UART is available.
 This UART interface is a direct serial interface with 3V3 CMOS levels.
 It can be used e.g. on embedded systems.
+The UART frame configuration is 8 data bits, no parity and 1 stop bit (8N1).
+The baud rate of the MTi is 115200 by default, but can be adjusted in MT Manager [MTM] or using low-level communication commands [LLCP].
 To configure the MTi to communicate via this alternative UART, use the command SetExtOutputMode (see [LLCP]).
 This setting will be stored in the non-volatile memory, so the device will start up communicating over this alternative UART, unless a USB connection is detected.